jordansissel/experiments/ruby/jruby-netty/syslog-server/README.md

 ## Results

 Pure-java + Netty dominates.
 All implementations used netty.
+Tests were run on my thinkpad x201 laptop (i5, 2.4gHz)

 Because netty lets us use multiple threads (one per connection/worker), the 'rate' scales per cpu.